-1.9.11 Sense connector (remote sensing)
+1.9.11 "Sense" connector (remote sensing)

-In order to compensate for voltage drops along the DC cables from the source, the Sense input can be connected to the source.
+When running constant voltage operation (CV) and in order to compensate the unavoidable voltage drops along the DC cables, the Sense input can be connected to the source's DC terminal.
 The maximum possible compensation is given in the technical data.